Dots Dots

 Inflation Reduction Act (2022)

-The most significant climate legislation in US history, the Inflation Reduction Act (IRA) will fundamentally alter the carbon capture landscape.
-With $369 billion allocated for clean energy and climate change mitigation initiatives, the IRA is expected to reduce America’s greenhouse gas emissions (GHG) by around 40%, compared to 2005 levels.
+The most significant climate legislation in US history, the Inflation Reduction Act (IRA) fundamentally altered the carbon capture landscape.
+With $369 billion allocated for clean energy and climate change mitigation initiatives, the IRA seeks to reduce America’s greenhouse gas emissions (GHG) by around 40%, compared to 2005 levels.

-The bill will support the production of clean hydrogen.
+The Act supports the production of clean hydrogen.
 The size of the credit scales with the amount of emissions reductions, achieving a maximum of $3/kg-H2 for a project with near zero emissions.

-• Substantially increase the amount of 45Q credits for domestic CCUS projects
+• Substantially increased the amount of 45Q credits available for domestic CCUS projects

-• Make it easier for CCUS projects to qualify for 45Q credits
+• Made it easier for CCUS projects to qualify for 45Q credits

-• Provide significant new avenues for monetising 45Q credits
+• Provided significant new avenues for monetising 45Q credits

-• Extend the deadline to begin construction on 45Q credit-eligible projects from 2026 to 2033
+• Extended the deadline to begin construction on 45Q credit-eligible projects from 2026 to 2033

 • Increased the value of 45Q credits to $85 per tonne for point source carbon capture